Richardinho/react-hero-app-with-routing/README.md

 React supports all of these apart from optional route parameters, which are a bit of an Angular specific thing.
 Angular provides parameters to components, through the ActivatedRoute class, as a stream.
-You can see how I have implemented this in the section above on observables.
+You can see how I have implemented this in the section above on Observables.

 #### Guards
 The purpose of a guard is to govern access to a route.